neondatabase/website/content/docs/data-types/array.md

 | Laptop | 3900       |
 ```

-We could use the output of `unnest` to calculate the total number of units sold for each product.
+We could use the output of `unnest` to calculate the total number of units sold for each product; for example:

 ```sql
 WITH table_units AS (